jmhdez/minimal-router/README.md

 Helper methods
 --------------

-Although Minimal Router strives to achieve a minimal API, it provides a couple of utility methods to be able to generate urls for named routes and get the current route:
+Although Minimal Router strives to achieve a minimal API, it provides a couple of utility methods to be able to generate urls for named routes and get the route for an url without dispatching it:

 ```javascript
 const router = new Router()